zeroc-ice/ice-demos/js/README.md

 Next, start the corresponding server from another Ice language mapping.
 Open a terminal window, change to the desired server directory, and start the server.
-The client page provides a README link which might include additional instructions for running the server; please refer to the README of each client before starting the server.
+The client page provides a Readme link which might include additional instructions for running the server.

-To try a different client, terminate the server that you started earlier, change to the new server directory and start the new server.
+To try a different client, terminate the server that you started earlier, change to the new server directory and start the server for the new client.

 #### Secure WebSockets

-The demos are setup to use secure WebSocket (WSS) when access the demo pages using HTTPS https://127.0.0.1:9090/index.html an non-secure WebSocket when access using HTTP http://127.0.0.1:8080/index.html.
-For demos that allow both secure and non-secure WebSocket connections there is a **"protocol"** select box that can be used to switch betwen secure and non-secure WebSockets.
+The demos use secure WebSocket (WSS) when you access the demo pages through https://127.0.0.1:9090/index.html, and non-secure WebSocket when you access them through http://127.0.0.1:8080/index.html.
+For demos that allow both secure and non-secure WebSocket connections, there is a `protocol` checkbox that allows you to switch betwen secure and non-secure WebSocket.

 ##### Self-Signed Certificate

-The browser-based demos allow you to choose whether to run the over non-secure WebSocket (WS) or secure WebSocket (WSS) connections.
-This distribution includes a self-signed certificate used for securing WSS connections, located in `certs/cacert.pem`.
-If you are using WSS, the page will automatically reload if necessary to connect to HTTPS port 9090.
+The secure WebSocket (WSS) connections in these demos rely on a self-signed certificate, `cacert`, proided in the certs(../certs) directory.

-To successfully run the demos that use WSS, additional action may be necessary depending on the browser you're using:
+To successfully run the demos with WSS, additional action may be necessary depending on the browser you're using:

 - Chrome
    You'll be presented with a warning about the site's security certificate.
-   Click the "Proceed anyway" button to temporarily accept the certificate.
+   Click the `Proceed anyway` button to temporarily accept the certificate.

 - Firefox
    You'll see a warning saying "This Connection is Untrusted".
 Open Firefox's Preferences or Options dialog, click on the Advanced section, select the Certificates tab and click on the "View Certificates..." button.
-In the Authorities tab, click the "Import..." button, navigate to the cacert.pem file, and add it as a certificate authority (CA) for trusting web sites.
+In the Authorities tab, click the "Import..." button, navigate to the `cacert.pem` file, and add it as a certificate authority (CA) for trusting web sites.
    After closing the dialogs, reload the test page to continue.
-It is recomended that you unistall the ZeroC certificate from your certificate Authorities once you are done using the demos.
+You should uninstall this certificate after running the demos.

 - Internet Explorer and Microsoft Edge
    Run the management console (mmc.exe) and add the Certificates snap-in for the computer account.
-In the console window, open the Certificates folder.
+Then select Console Root > Certificates (Local Computer)
-   From the Action menu, choose All Tasks and Import.
-Navigate to the cacert.pem file and import it into the Trusted Root Certification Authorities store.
+   \> Trusted Root Certificate Authorities.
+In the Action menu, choose All Tasks and Import.
+Navigate to the `cacert.der` file and import it into the Trusted Root Certificate Authorities.
 Reload the test page to continue.
-It is recomended that you unistall the ZeroC certificate from your Trusted Root Certification Authorities once you are done using the demos.
+You should uninstall this certificate after running the demos.

 To use WSS on iOS and Android it may be required (depending on browser and platform) that the server certificate's common name matches the computer hosting